tytydraco/KTweak/README.md

 This is the longest that dirty pages can remain in the system before they are forcefully written out to the disk.
 By increasing this value, we can allow the dirty background writeback to take its time asynchronously, and avoid unnecessary writebacks that can clog the flusher thread.

 ### vm.dirty_writeback_centisecs: 500 (5s) --> 0 (0s)
 Do not periodically writeback data every 5 seconds.
-Instead, leave it to the dirty background writeback to wakeup when the dirty memory of the system hits 10%.
+Instead, leave it to the dirty background writeback to wake up when the dirty memory of the system hits 10%.
 This allows the dirty pages to stay in memory for longer, possibly increasing cache locality as the page cache is still available in memory.

 ### vm.extfrag_threshold: 500 --> 750
 Compact memory more often, even if the memory allocation was estimated to be due to a low-memory status.
 This lets us put more data into RAM at the expense of running compation more often.
 This is a worthy tradeoff, as it reduces memory fragmentation, which is incredibly important for ZRAM.